 13 of 15

 This flower hydrangea headpiece is adorable.
 A single massive beautiful hydrangea is constructed from crepe paper and made into a headpiece for a child.
-Your kids are guaranteed to look sweet when wearing this paper flower costume.Add some crepe paper leaves for extra cuteness!
+Your kids are guaranteed to look extra sweet when wearing this paper flower costume.Add some crepe paper leaves for cuteness overload!

 14 of 15

-This costume item is truly a last minute special Take a piece of paper, fold it using origami techniques demonstrated in the tutorial and then glue a red card stock cross to the front of the nurse's cap and you are done!
+This costume item is truly a last minute special Take a piece of paper, fold it using origami techniques demonstrated in the tutorial.
+Then carefully glue a red card stock cross to the front of the nurse's cap and you are done!
 It does not get any easier than that!
 You might want to add a stethoscope to the costume to finish the ensemble!

 15 of 15

 Show your love of coffee and dress as a cup of Starbucks Frappuccino this year for Halloween.
-Caitlyn from Southern Curls & Pearls has designed a costume she says takes fewer than 2 hours to construct and the materials cost less than $40.
-The costume is pretty, unique and very feminine!
+Caitlyn from Southern Curls & Pearls has designed a costume she says takes fewer than 2 hours to construct, and the materials cost less than $40.
+The costume is cute, unique and very feminine!
 Who would have thought a cup of coffee could look this good?